JSON Functions

 This function in Double Braces returns a JSON by removing the found escapes in the provided value.

-Let's say you need to remove escape characters.
-You can do the following:
+Let's say you need to remove escape characters of the following payload:

 {